 Provides practical experience developing and applying flexible solutions to accounting problems using Excel.
-Spreadsheet tools that will be utilized include financial, lookup, and database functions; logical statements (IF); goal seek; pivot tables; and macros.
+Spreadsheet tools that may be utilized include analysis formulas, cross-referencing and linking, lookup, statistical, date/time, database and financial functions; tables, pivot tables, dashboards, transferring Excel information into other programs, logical statements (IF); what-if tools, charting and macros.
+Students will also benchmark ten-key data entry speed and improve this skill as needed.